-OSEP identified data quality concerns and suppressed Part B MOE Reduction and CEIS data for the following States:
+OSEP identified data quality concerns and suppressed Part B MOE Reduction and CEIS data for the following States/entities:

-- Arizona: Data were suppressed for all variables for all 605 LEAs/ESAs in the State due to data quality concerns. - Louisiana: Data were suppressed for variables C2A.1, C2A.2, C2A.3, and C2A.4 for 12 LEAs/ESAs due to data quality concerns. - New Mexico: Data were suppressed for variables B3 and B4 for all 155 LEAs/ESAs in the State due to data quality concerns.
+- California: Data were suppressed for 19 LEAs for variable B5 and B6 due to data quality concerns. - Louisiana: Data were suppressed for variables C2A.1, C2A.2, C2A.3, and C2A.4 for 16 LEAs/ESAs due to data quality concerns.

+- Maine: Data were suppressed for 11 LEAs for variable B8 due to data quality concerns. - New Mexico: Data were suppressed for variables A3b, A4, and A5 for all 157 LEAs/ESAs in the State, variables C3B and C3C for 6 LEAs, and variables C2B and C2C for 1 LEA, due to data quality concerns.